agsup/quartz/content/notes/Spring 2023/Software Engineering/Software Engineering Exam 2 Study Guide.md

 	- The purpose of class inheritance is to create simpler code by defining a base class that specifies common elements of two or more derived classes.
 	- It's important because it helps us to avoid the need to repeat code and data in multiple locations.
 39. What are the pros and the cons of using class inheritance?
-	- Pros - Avoids repeating code and data in multiple locations
+	- Pros - Avoids repeating code and data in multiple locations (reuse code without rewriting it)
 	- Cons - Increases Complexity
-	- Reduces redundant code, increases complexity
+	- **Reduces redundant code, increases complexity**
 40. What are two things to avoid, related to using inheritance?
 Why?
 	- Deep Inheritance, because it is easy to lose track of.
 	- Multiple Inheritance, because it can be dangerous to your system.
-	- TLDR: Multiple, Deep, Complexity (**make sure this is adequate**)
+	- TL;DR: **Multiple, Deep, Complexity**